Musyani-Luckson/CRUD-APP/README.md

 API Endpoints
 CRUD-APP provides the following API endpoints for managing data:

-# POST /api/products/create
+POST /api/products/create

 Create a new resource.
 Request Body: JSON with resource data.

+GET /api/products/all

+Retrieve details of all resource.

-# GET /api/products/:id
+GET /api/products/:id

 Retrieve details of a specific resource.
 Parameters: id - Resource identifier.

-# PUT /api/products/:id
+PUT /api/products/:id

-# Update an existing resource.
+Update an existing resource.
 Parameters: id - Resource identifier.
 Request Body: JSON with updated resource data.

 DELETE /api/products/:id

-# Delete a resource.
+Delete a resource.
 Parameters: id - Resource identifier.

-## Conclusion
+Conclusion
 With CRUD-APP, you have a robust foundation for managing your data through simple API endpoints.
 Feel free to customize and extend the application based on your specific requirements.

 Happy coding!